A few music notation basics will take the fear out of reading notation for many people.

-They represent a period of silence but correspond in name and value to a music note.
+They represent a period of silence but correspond in name and value to the music note.
 Here is a graphic of all the notes discussed above and their equivalent rests...

 Notice how the whole note rest is 'hanging' from the middle line on the staff, and the half note rest 'sits' on it.

 This is because they look exactly the same and only their position differentiates them.
 I hope you've got something from this lesson on music notation.